stevencombs/retrocombs.github.io/_posts/2016/2016-07-30-projectfi-bricks-meet-pocket-chip.md

   - chip
 ---

 In November of 2015, [Project Fi][1] (Google’s mobile phone service), sent out *Happy Holidays* kits to their users.
 The kit included Project Fi building bricks.
-Many online inaccurately called them LEGO bricks despite the face that they are definitely not LEGO brand.
-You can tell because they have “fi” on the stud and the quality of each brick is not up to LEGO manufacturing standards.
+Many folks online inaccurately called them LEGO bricks despite the fact that they are definitely not LEGO brand.
+You can tell because they have “fi” on the stud and the quality is not up to LEGO manufacturing standards.

 ![][image-1]